pingcap/community/toc/README.md

 ### Approvals

 * **Lazy Consensus**: A proposal is considered supported by the community as long as nobody objects.
-This is the default decision-making mechanism in TiDB Community, inspired by [Apache LazyConsensus](https://www.apache.org/foundation/glossary.html#LazyConsensus).
+This is the default decision-making mechanism in TiDB Community, inspired by [Apache Lazy Consensus](https://www.apache.org/foundation/glossary.html#LazyConsensus).
 In case there is objection, and no consensus can be found, there will be a majority vote.
 * **Majority Vote**: A majority vote must be called when there is no lazy consensus, in a separate pull request.
 It requires a 2/3 majority to pass.
 If not until the voting deadline, there will be a meeting to discuss the topic, and another majority vote will be called.

 ### Actions